LiveHelperChat/doc/docs/custom-fields-and-prefill.md

 sidebar_label: Custom fields
 ---

+This feature is usefull if you are integrating third party system and want to prefill/pass some variables to Live Helper Chat.
+Later these variables can be used in Rest API calls etc...

 ## Defining fields which visitor can fill
 Easiest way to do that is to define them in back office.
 It can be done in